Employment Type: Full-Time

 We believe in going above and beyond to support donor families during and after the donation process.
 Our core values are what guide us, allow us to excel at serving our community, and keep our culture at Iowa Donor Network alive.

-• Requires prior experience and current knowledge of medical/surgical critical care, trauma, or emergency care in the hospital setting.
+- Prior experience and current knowledge of medical/surgical critical care, trauma, or emergency care in the hospital setting required.

 Essential Functions and Performance Responsibilities:

 • Gather and accurately assess patient medical records and Donor Risk Assessment Interview (DRAI) to determine suitability for organ donation.

 • Recognize and treat pathophysiological effects of brain death.